Astrology

 The Eleventh House is called the House of Hopes and Friendships.
 It represents the strength of being part of a group, such as clubs, organizations, social groups, networking organizations, and professional associations.
 The focus is on our activities within these groups, how we make a difference, and how we grow as individuals.
 The group’s collective strength helps define what we do as individuals.

 As we grow, the Eleventh House addresses opportunities and possibilities.
 Our interactions and efforts within these groups align with our priorities and can enhance our lives.
 Our hopes and dreams, as well as our creative vision, are also highlighted.
-We can achieve so much more through collective creation and the creative sparks generated by the group.
+We can achieve so much more through collective creation and the creative sparks that the group generates.

-The Eleventh House also examines the kind of friends we are and the friends we choose.
+The Eleventh House also examines the kind of friends we are and the friends we choose to be.
 It reflects our primary character and how we view others.
-Through our friendships, we can work towards a greater good and improve society.
-Our philanthropic side is coming to the fore, the ability to selflessly and eagerly help others.
+Through our friendships, we can work towards a greater good and contribute to improving society.
+Our philanthropic side is coming to the fore, as we demonstrate the ability to selflessly and eagerly help others.

 astrology symbol of the neptune